suspicious-cow/token_counter/README.md

   - `completion_tokens`: Output tokens (no caching)
 - **Cache Behavior**: Automatic caching for repeated prompt prefixes
 - **Context Window**: 1M tokens for Grok 3

+**Important Note**: Unlike OpenAI and Anthropic (which only cache prompts of 1024+ tokens), Grok has no documented minimum threshold for caching.
+In practice, Grok may cache and discount even very short prompts (as few as 1–2 tokens), especially if they match common phrases or substrings.
+This is expected behavior and not a bug in this tool.

 **Note**: Grok's caching follows OpenAI's pattern with cached tokens being a subset of total prompt tokens.